flemingsiow/LifeHack2021_Dreamscape_CoReality/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
-1. Download a copy of our repository on your local machine.

-### Installing
-Now you are ready to run MeteorJS Framework.

 1. Navigate to the ```myapp``` folder.
 2. If you haven't installed Meteor on your OS, the installation instructions can be found [here](https://guide.meteor.com/).
 3. Install the relevant npm packages: ```meteor npm install```.
 (You would require NodeJS for this.
 Download [here](https://nodejs.org/en/download/))